from 01.01.2024 to 01.01.2025

 BISAC MED076000 Preventive Medicine

 Relevance.
-Despite the absence of physical contact, chess is associated with significant physiological and psychoemotional overloads leading to chronic health disorders, forming the problem of "cumulative trauma".
+Despite the lack of physical activity, chess is associated with significant physiological and psychoemotional stress, which can cause chronic health problems and contribute to the phenomenon of "cumulative trauma".
+The aim of the study is to investigate the mechanisms of chronic overloading and risk factors for disease in chess players, with a focus on possible preventive measures.
 Methods.
-The study conducted an analytical review of domestic and foreign research on morbidity in chess, as well as a cause-and-effect analysis using the Ishikawa diagram method to systematize risk factors.
+An analytical review of domestic and foreign studies on chess-related morbidity has been conducted.
+Additionally, a causal analysis of chronic functional disorder occurrence in chess players has been performed using the Ishikawa diagram to systematize risk factors.
 Results.
-It was established that the key causes of chronic overload are prolonged static posture, high levels of cognitive and emotional stress, hypodynamia, non-ergonomic conditions, and insufficient physical training.
+It was found that the main causes of chronic overload are prolonged static postures, high levels of cognitive and emotional stress, lack of exercise, non-ergonomic conditions, and inadequate physical training.
 Conclusion.
-A set of preventive measures was developed, including optimization of ergonomics, implementation of physical activity, psychoregulation, and medical monitoring, which can reduce the risk of disorders by 30-40% and increase chess players’ resistance to stress.
+A set of preventive measures has been developed, including optimization of ergonomics, implementation of physical activity, psychological regulation, and medical monitoring.
+These measures can reduce the risk of disorder by 30-40% and increase the resistance of chess players to stress.

-intellectual sports, chess, chronic overloads, sports injuries, occupational diseases, psychoemotional stress, Ishikawa diagram, ergonomics, prevention, physical fitness, musculoskeletal system, heart rate variability, cortisol, physical inactivity
+intellectual sports, chess, chronic overloads, psychoemotional stress, physical inactivity, Ishikawa diagram, ergonomics, prevention

 2. Hesse C., Freidel F. The risk of playing chess. — ChessBase 2024.
 URL: https://en.chessbase.com/post/the-risk-of-playing-chess-3